• Courses

 • You can send up to 25 parameters with a single event.

-• If you want to see a parameter in the GA4 report, you must register it as a custom definition.
+• If you want to see a parameter in the GA4 report, register it as a custom definition.
 There is a limit of 50 registered custom dimensions and 50 registered custom metrics per property.

 Julius Fedorovicius